havasnewyork/express-content-router/README.md

 * Global configuration scheme for common site things across all pages.
 Meta tags, Titles, navigation

 * Support storing content in a database of some kind instead of the file system.

+* Support passing in optional global properties for view rendering

+* Option flag to auto-generate navigation object data

+* Document filename / directory collisions - require-dir will use directories over files by default.
+Perhaps a naming convention?